tan004/yummyelp/README.md

   * `npx dotenv sequelize db:seed:all`
 6. Run  `npm start` in the backend folder
 7. cd into frontend folder and run `npm install`
-8. Run `npm start` after install all the dependencies.
+8. Run `npm start` in fronted folder after install all the dependencies.

 The website would host on localhost:3000 now.